This post may contain affiliate links. See my disclosure policy.

 White soup bowl filled with navy bean soup made with chunks of leftover ham, cooked navy beans, and fresh thyme in a light broth.

-• You may also use canned beans.
-A 1-lb bag of dry beans has approximately 2 cups of beans.
-This is the equivalent of 4 (15-ounce) cans of beans.
-Remember to strain and rinse the beans before adding them to the soup pot.
-Also, reduce the amount of water from 10 cups to 6-8 cups.
+• Using canned beans: You may also use canned beans.
+A 1-pound bag of dry beans (or roughly 2 cups of beans) is the equivalent of 4 (15-ounce) cans.
+Be sure to strain and rinse the beans before adding them to the soup pot and reduce the amount of water from 10 cups to 6-8 cups.

-• If you forget to soak your beans overnight, you can “quick-soak” them by placing them in a large pot or saucepan with 1 tablespoon of salt and 8 cups of water (per 1 pound of beans).
-Bring to a boil, then remove from heat, cover, and allow them to soak for about an hour.
-This will add an additional hour to your overall cook time.
+• To quick-soak your beans: If you forget to soak your beans overnight, you can “quick-soak” them by placing them by placing the beans in a large pot with 1 tablespoon of salt and 8 cups of water (per 1 pound of beans).
+Bring to a boil, remove from heat, cover, and let them to soak for about an hour.
 Drain and rinse before cooking.
+Keep in mind this method adds about an additional hour to your overall cook time.

-• To thicken your soup (optional), mash approximately 1/4 cup of cooked beans in a small bowl into a thick puree/ paste.
-Add to the broth and give it a good stir to dissolve.
+• To thicken your soup (optional): If you prefer a thicker broth, mash about 1/4 cup of cooked beans in a small bowl into a thick paste and stir it into the soup.
+This adds both body and richness without altering the flavor.

 Looking for more easy and delicious soup recipes?
 Try these reader favorites: